LeeBeasley/Portfolio/README.md

 <br>
 <p>This is my portfolio Full website utilizing css and JavaScript</p>
 <br>
-It is customized and styled/personalized
+It is customized and styled/personalized.
+Open full website folder.